Danish food authorities find pork traces in kebab beef

 "They told us meat was from some of their counterparts in Poland," said Erik Jepsen, a spokesman for the Danish veterinary and food administration.

 "It was part of an investigation that we made due to the horsemeat scandal.
-Meat from close to 100 companies was analyzed."
+Meat from close to 100 companies was analysed."

 The company was not immediately available for comment.
 On its website, Anadolu Kod describes itself as a leading producer of Doner kebab meat in Denmark and Poland.